-There are two standard thank you note formats with a few less favored ones:
+There are two standard thank you note formats:

 Thank you very much for the interview today.
-In reviewing the opportunity with [name of company], I am most eager to start.
+In reviewing the opportunity with [name of company], I feel confident that I would be a great fit for the position.
 In closing, let me say that no matter how many people you interview, what their education or experience is, you won’t find anyone who wants to work for you more than I do.

 Very truly yours,

 For other suggested wording, see Quintessential Careers sample thank-you letters.

 For those of you who don’t have great penmanship, type your note or have someone with neat penmanship write the note out for you.

 You can use the same verbiage for each of your interviewers.
 It is also fine to email notes to each; it’s faster than snail mail and saves on stamps.
 See more about emailing thank-you notes in our Quintessential Careers article, FAQs about Thank You Letters.

 Usually, a hiring manager will give you an idea of when the company plans to make a decision about hiring.
 Never follow up before that date.
 However, if you’ve sent the thank you notes, and the date the hiring manager indicated has come and gone, it’s time to follow up.